Martin Luther King, Jr. once said, “We are not the makers of history. We are made by history.”

 Geography dramatically shapes our cultural identity as human beings.
 Human Geography will focus on learning to understand world cultures from many different perspectives.
 Strong emphasis will also be given to questions of place.
 What does it mean to be in a certain location?
 How does that location impact identity?
 How do people find ways to comprehend place?
 In conjunction with the English department, we will consider these questions both from a geographic and a literary perspective.
-(Ninth grade requirement)

 This course will study the major civilizations which have developed around the world over the last several thousand years, with a focus on the way in which Western Civilization has emerged and developed in the context of cultures and civilizations around the globe.
-(Tenth grade requirement)

 United States History offers an opportunity to study the life of the Republic, from its colonial beginnings to the present.
 During this exploration, we will not only focus on the who, what and wheres of United States History, but most importantly, the whys, looking at factors that contributed to the outcomes of pivotal events in the country’s history.
 We will also work at improving and mastering the skill of writing research papers.
-Students will complete three research papers over the course of the year, with the last culminating in a 15 minute presentation over the topic selected.
+Students will complete three research papers over the course of the year, with the last culminating in a 15-minute presentation over the topic selected.
 This course is required of all 11th grade (and older) students who have yet to satisfy departmental credit requirements.
 It is also a prerequisite for department electives.

 This year-long course will introduce students to college-level study of American history as well as prepare them for the AP United States history exam in May.
 Primary source readings, individual research, group discussion, and debate are combined in each unit to develop the ability to think, speak, and write critically about United States history.
 Major course themes include the development of American identities, American exceptionalism, law and social change, war and diplomacy, the evolving meaning of the Constitution, environmental change, art and literature as expressive of the American experience, and the rise of the United States as a global power.
 Course themes act as touchstones for discussion, writing, and analysis in each unit of study.
 Students will be expected to take the United States History AP exam in May.
 Students will be expected to take the AP U.S. History exam in May.
-(Students may enroll in the course only with departmental approval.)

 Historian C. Vann Woodward wrote: “Every self-conscious group of any size fabricates myths about the past: about its origins, its mission, its righteousness, its benevolence, its general superiority.”
 Americans are no exception.
 Myths inform the image that Americans have of themselves and their country.
 In this course we will interrogate the meaning of the major myths that sustain and inform American culture and civilization, both past and present.
 By better understanding the place of myth in culture, we will arrive at a more complete understanding of American social structure and the place of various cultural groups within it.
-Readings for the course will include Rereading America by Colombo et al., Myths America Lives by from Richard Hughes, and Mythologies by Roland Barthes.
+Readings for the course will include Rereading America by Colombo et al., Myths America Lives By from Richard Hughes, and Mythologies by Roland Barthes.